creyke/Capper/README.md

 Because it utilises **IDistributedCache**, Capper supports either in-memory (default) or [durable caches](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#establish-distributed-caching-services).

 # Status
-The library is currently in development.

-The [NuGet package](https://www.nuget.org/packages/Capper) is available as a preview.
+The library is in general availability and is available as a [NuGet package](https://www.nuget.org/packages/Capper).

 # Usage
 Adding read through caching to your .NET application has never been easier.